Laviai Nielsen

+She won several medals as a member of the Great Britain 4x400 metres relay teams, including silver at the 2017 World Championships in the women's 4 x 400 metres, and at the 2023 World Championships in the mixed 4 x 400 metres, and bronze in the women's 4 x 400 metres at the 2022 World Championships.
+She won two bronze medals at the 2024 Summer Olympics as part of both British 4 x 400 metres relay teams, mixed and women categories.

-Nielsen has an identical twin sister, Lina Nielsen, who is also an international athlete in the same events.
+Nielsen has an identical twin sister, Lina Nielsen, who is also an international athlete in the same events, but who has moved into 400-metre hurdles in recent years.

-In August 2022, Laviai disclosed that she had been diagnosed with multiple sclerosis in the summer of 2021.
-Her twin sister, Lina, had revealed that she was suffering from the same condition two weeks earlier, having been diagnosed in 2013, when she was 17.
-As MS has a genetic element, Lavaia was considered to be at higher risk of the illness following Lina's diagnosis.
+In August 2022, Nielsen disclosed that she had been diagnosed with multiple sclerosis in the summer of 2021.
+Her twin sister Lina had been diagnosed with the same condition some years earlier, and, as it has genetic properties, Nielsen was tested for the illness.

 Early life

 Nielsen grew up in Leytonstone, East London.
-At 16, she was a bag carrier for British heptathlete Jessica Ennis at the 2012 London Olympics, a pivotal experience in her development as an athlete.
-"I stood behind Jessica Ennis and when she came out the crowd cheering was the loudest thing I've heard in my life," she later recalled.
+Her mother is Egyptian-Sudanese and her father is Danish.
+At the age of 16, she was a bag carrier for British heptathlete Jessica Ennis at the 2012 London Olympics, a pivotal experience in her development as an athlete.
+"I stood behind Jessica Ennis and when she came out the crowd cheering was the loudest thing I've heard in my life," she recalled.
 "I thought, 'I want that'."

 As of 2017, she was taking a year out from her geography degree at King's College London.
-Nielsen is an Athlete Ambassador for sport for development charity, Right to Play..
+Nielsen is an Athlete Ambassador for sport for development charity Right To Play.